Stockport stun Bolton in FA Cup thriller

 Match ends, Stockport County 5, Bolton Wanderers 3.

-Stockport County produced a superb comeback to beat League One Bolton Wanderers in a thrilling replay to reach the FA Cup second round.
+Non-league Stockport County stunned League One Bolton Wanderers in a thrilling FA Cup first-round replay that saw eight goals, a pitch invasion, a lost shirt and a missing corner flag.

-National League Stockport had twice trailed before Ashley Palmer, who earlier scored an own goal, headed in with five minutes left to take it to extra time.
+The National League side had trailed 2-0 and 3-1 before Scott Quigley gave them hope and then Ashley Palmer, who earlier scored an own goal, headed in with five minutes left to take it to extra time.

-Scott Quigley's smart, lofted finish at a packed Edgeley Park put the home side ahead before substitute Ollie Crankshaw added a fifth at the death to spark wild celebrations for the home side.
+Quigley's smart, lofted finish at a packed Edgeley Park then put the home side ahead before substitute Ollie Crankshaw added a fifth at the death to spark wild celebrations.

+A delighted Crankshaw had to wear a replacement shirt for the final few seconds after losing his in the chaotic scenes that followed, and the referee could not blow for the final whistle until a corner flag was returned by spectators who had spilled on to the pitch.

+"Unbelievable game, this competition has provided things like that in the past but you'll go a long way to match something like that," said Stockport boss Dave Challinor.

+"I knew this was a big club but I didn't realise how big they were.
+They have something special here.

+"As soon as you score and hear the roar, you see the nerves going through their veins.
+I've been involved in some big ties but that's probably the greatest one I've been in."

-Bolton earlier went 2-0 up inside six minutes in a disastrous start for the hosts and led 3-2 at the break.
+Bolton had gone 2-0 up inside six minutes in a disastrous start for the hosts and then led 3-2 at the break.

+Elias Kachunga opened the scoring after 68 seconds when his long-range effort deflected beyond goalkeeper Ethan Ross, before Palmer turned into his own net five minutes later.

+Paddy Madden pulled one back from the spot, but Amadou Bakayoko tapped in to re-establish Bolton's lead after County defender Mark Kitching headed the ball beyond onrushing goalkeeper Ross.

 Line-ups